telerik/xamarin-forms-docs/controls/dataform/dataform-globalization.md

 > Note that the **HomeTown** property does not use the "key" properties, meaning that the values will stay the same for all cultures/languages.

-### 3. Set the ResourceManager to be used for the globalization:
+### 3. Set the ResourceManager to be used for the localization:
 All that is left is to set the control to use the **ResourceManager** of your default resource file:

 <snippet id='dataform-globalization-setting-resourcemanager'/>